 While there aren’t a whole ton of resources out there on where you can find stamps since there is literally an entire store devoted to nothing but postage available in almost every US city, there are a couple of tools that are super useful if you’re in a pinch.

-The site is pretty dated, but the resource itself if you ignore most of the words is useful.
+The site is pretty dated, but the resource itself is pretty useful.

 - At your bank